Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 packages = find:
 ```

-If no `#!ini packages = find:`, users doesn't download folder with your Python module.
+If no `#!ini packages = find:`, users doesn’t download folder with your Python module.

 <a id="console_scripts"></a>
 ### console_scripts